One pole or two?

 - Your elbows should bend at a 90° angle when holding the poles with their tips on the ground near your feet.

-- Fir adjustable poles or staff: If you're taller than 6 feet, choose an option that has a max length of at least 51 inches.
+- For adjustable poles or staff: If you're taller than 6 feet, choose an option that has a max length of at least 51 inches.
 If you're under 6 feet tall, most poles can be shortened enough to work for you

-- For fixed-length poles: Check the manufacturer's size chart for suggested sizing.
+- For fixed-length poles: Check the manufacturer's size chart for suggested sizing

 Read full article: How to Choose Trekking Poles and Hiking Staffs